ddsky/spoonacular-api-clients/typescript/RecipesApi.md

 # **getAnalyzedRecipeInstructions**
 > GetAnalyzedRecipeInstructions200Response getAnalyzedRecipeInstructions()

-Get an analyzed breakdown of a recipe's instructions.
+Get an analyzed breakdown of a recipe\'s instructions.
 Each step is enriched with the ingredients and equipment required.

 ### Example